Banner2.png

 (f) Assisting with the controller's obligations under Articles 32 to 36 GDPR

 Under Article 28(3)(f) GDPR, the agreement between the parties or other legal act provides further details as to how the processor should assist the controller in complying with Articles 32 - 36 GDPR.
 However, the contract or other legal document should not merely repeat what is prescribed by the provision.
 On the contrary, specific details are needed regarding the specific measures that the processor must adopt to assist the controller.
-The selection of such measures should be made "taking into account the nature of processing and the information available to the processor."
-In other words, the controller must provide the processor with the necessary elements to understand the processing and provide effective assistance.[44]
+The selection of such measures should be take into account the nature of processing and the information available to the processor.
+In other words, the controller must provide the processor with the necessary elements to understand the processing and provide effective assistance.[50]

 When a data breach occurs (Articles 33-34 GDPR), the processor shall notify the controller without undue delay.
-The EDPB recommends “to include in the contract a specific timeframe (e.g. number of hours) by which the processor should notify the controller, as well as the point of contact for such notifications, the modality and the minimum content expected by the controller.”
-Moreover, the Board notes that “The contractual arrangement between the controller and the processor may also include an authorisation and a requirement for the processor to directly notify a data breach in accordance with Articles 33 and 34, but the legal responsibility for the notification remains with the controller”.[46]
+The EDPB recommends to include in the contract a specific timeframe (e.g. number of hours) by which the processor should notify the controller, as well as a contact point for such notifications, the modality and the minimum content expected by the controller.
+Moreover, the EDPB notes that the contractual arrangement between the controller and the processor may also include an authorisation and a requirement for the processor to directly notify a data breach in accordance with Articles 33 and 34, but the legal responsibility for the notification remains with the controller.[51]

 "Where necessary and upon request", the processor must provide assistance in case the controller carries out a Data Protection Impact Assessment (Article 35 GDPR) or if a prior consultation before a DPA is needed under Article 36 GDPR.
 As a result, "the controller is the one that must take the initiative to perform the data protection impact assessment, not the processor."[52]